fingerhearts/blind-vacation-api/README.md

 ## Blind Vacation - API

 *Team Fingerhearts*
-* Chris Cummings
+* Biniam Tesfamariam
-* Enrique A Rivera De Leon
+* Karina Chen
 * (Kyungrae Kim)

 ----

 ## Description
-This is API side of Blind Vacation app.
+This is API side of the Blind Vacation app.

 What is Blind Vacation app?
 This is solving the problem of a person who wants to plan a vacation but doesn't have enough time.
 Through our quick survey, we will plan out a trip (from location to activities to lodging) and return a full itinerary to the user of a trip they can go on.
 This saves the user time that they don't have planning their own vacation.